fabio-elioterio/automation-test-ml/README.md

-# Mercado Livro: Automation Tests
+# Mercado Livro: Automated Testing
 Automation Test of Marcado Livro project with: Robot Framework, Java + Rest Assured & Cucumber and Kotlin with Rest Assured.

 You can see the project code and everthing about how to config and use it here: https://github.com/fabio-elioterio/mercado-livro-kotlin